neynt/notes/2017-09/music140-database.md

   - Vocals: Doris Day
   - Popular because WWII ended.
 - "I've Got A Crush On You"
-  - TODO, George and Ira Gershwin
+  - 1939, George and Ira Gershwin
   - Vocals: Frank Sinatra
   - "Crooner" style vocals.
 Smooth and mellow.
 - "Believe Me, If All Those Endearing Young Charms"
-  - TODO, Thomas Moore
+  - 1808, Thomas Moore
   - Very popular
   - Idealized love ("Hey you hottie / even if you got ugly / I'd still love you")
   - AABA melody structure